Bre4d77/Mommy-sb/README.md

    - Replace `"YOUR_DISCORD_BOT_TOKEN"` with your Discord bot token.
    - Replace `"YOUR_PREFIX"` with your desired command prefix.
    - Replace `"YOUR_ALLOWED_USER_ID_1"` and `"YOUR_ALLOWED_USER_ID_2"` with the Discord IDs of users who are allowed to use the bot.
+   - dont edit other options as they are for commands if u edit them the bot womt function properly

 4. **Start the Bot**:
    ```bash